someengineering/resoto.com/docs/getting-started/install-resoto/pip.md

 - [Python](https://python.org) 3.9+ (3.10 is recommended)
 - [ArangoDB](https://arangodb.com) 3.8.4+
 - [Prometheus](https://prometheus.io) 2.35.0+
+- At least 2 CPU cores and 8 GB of RAM

 :::note

-Resoto is doing a lot of CPU-intense graph operations.
-For a production setup we recommend running `resotocore` using [the PyPy Python interpreter](https://www.pypy.org/).
+Resoto performs CPU-intensive graph operations.
+In a production setup, we recommend running `resotocore` using [the PyPy Python interpreter](https://www.pypy.org/).
 On average, PyPy is 4.5 times faster than CPython (the reference Python implementation).
 When using Resoto in Docker we are already shipping it with PyPy by default.

 :::